pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 ## Accessing single output values { search.keywords="pulumi.apply" }

 Let's say you want to print the ID of the VPC you've created.
-Given that this is an individual resouce property and not the entire resource itself, you could try logging the value like normal:
+Given that this is an individual resouce property and not the entire resource itself, you might try logging the value like normal:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}